Land Use

 Land Use ("Grounds") Points Claimed: 3.95

-• The natural splendor of UC Berkeley’s 1,232 acres climbing the East Bay hills not only offers a calm oasis from the surrounding city, that landscape has also helped the campus notch a top STARS score for its biodiversity, and for how campus staff protect UC Berkeley’s natural assets.
+The natural splendor of UC Berkeley’s 800+ acres climbing into the East Bay hills–a calming oasis from the surrounding city–helped the campus notch a top STARS score for ibiodiversity and protection of natural assets.

-• A highlight of UC Berkeley's performance in this category is 95% of grounds managed organically.
-All campus area is managed organically (without inorganic fertilizers, fungicides or pesticides) with the exception of less than 5% of the land where inorganic materials are used selectively to treat wood stumps and newly weeded areas.
-Selective chemicals are used when there are no effective organic alternatives.
+UC Berkeley manages 95% of its grounds organically (without inorganic fertilizers, fungicides or pesticides).
+Inorganic materials are only used selectively to treat wood stumps and newly weeded areas when there are no effective organic alternatives.

 Research